stakater/mto-docs/content/integrations/grafana/readme.md

 ## Choosing which tenants get a resource

-By default every managed data source and dashboard goes to every tenant. `spec.scaffolding.mode` decides whether annotations are consulted:
+By default, every managed data source and dashboard goes to every tenant. `spec.scaffolding.mode` decides whether annotations are consulted:

 | Mode | Behaviour |
 |:---|:---|